Oversize load

-In road transport, an oversize load (or overweight load) is a load that exceeds the standard or ordinary legal size and/or weight limits for a truck to convey on a specified portion of road, highway, or other transport infrastructure, such as air freight or water freight.
+In road transport, an oversize load (or overweight load) is a load that exceeds the standard or ordinary legal size or weight limits for a truck to convey on a specified portion of road, highway, or other transport infrastructure, such as air freight or water freight.
 In Europe, it may be referred to as special transport or heavy and oversized transportation.
 There may also be load-per-axle limits.
 However, a load that exceeds the per-axle limits but not the overall weight limits is considered overweight.
-Examples of oversize/overweight loads include construction machines (cranes, front loaders, backhoes, etc.), pre-built homes, containers, and construction elements (bridge beams, generators, windmill propellers, rocket stages, and industrial equipment).
+Examples of oversize or overweight loads include construction machines (cranes, front loaders, backhoes, etc.), pre-built homes, containers, and construction elements (bridge beams, generators, windmill propellers, rocket stages, and industrial equipment).